Zettir/kea_front-end_dashboard/README.md

 # FooBar Manager
 ## This is a exams project.
 Front End Elective, Spring 2018, 3.
 Semester.
-See my project here:
+See my project here: https://zettir.github.io/kea_front-end_dashboard/

-### If you have trouble viewing content.
+### If you have trouble viewing the content.
 You can unblock the content in your browser.
 Select it in the address bar.
 ```